-Modern western society owes its origins to ancient Greece and Rome.
+Modern western society owes its origins to the ancient Greek and Roman world.
 These two great civilisations are far from dead; indeed, they have continued for centuries to influence humankind.
-The study of ancient history and archaeology enables you to undertake an in-depth examination of the historical developments and cultural and artistic achievements of the Greeks and Romans.
+The study of ancient history and archaeology enables you to undertake an in-depth examination of the historical developments and cultural and artistic achievements of the Greeks and Romans and their relations with neighbouring cultures in the Mediterranean and beyond.

-Students who undertake this course should have a particular interest in the history, art history and archaeology of the Greek and Roman worlds.
-However, knowledge of Greek or Latin is not essential.
+No knowledge of Greek or Latin is required for this course.
+If you have a particular interest in the history, art history and archaeology of the Greek and Roman worlds you will enjoy this subject.

-Among the many issues addressed on this programme are the emergence and character of urban societies, military and social history, ancient technology and the role of religion in society.
+Issues addressed on this programme include the emergence and character of urban societies, military and social history, ancient technology and the role of religion in society.
 Areas studied in particular detail include the Aegean Bronze Age, Roman Britain, and Hellenistic and Roman Egypt.
-You will be encouraged to take part in an archaeological excavation during the course.
+You will be encouraged to take part in an archaeological excavation during the course and to participate in study tours to Greece and Italy.

-In the Junior Freshman (first) year, two of your three courses - art and architecture of Greece and Rome and Introduction to Greek and Roman History - will be shared with students of classical civilisation, classics, Greek and Latin.
-In addition you will study sources and evidence in history and archaeology.
+In the Junior Freshman (first) year, two of your courses will be shared with students of classical civilisation, classics, Greek and Latin.
+In addition you will study sources and evidence in history and archaeology - a course specially designed to develop the critical and analytical skills required to assess ancient evidence.

-- Art and architecture of Greece and Rome an overview of the chief periods and styles in Greek and Roman architecture, sculpture, painting and pottery - Introduction to Greek and Roman history an introduction to the history of Greece and Rome, from the Greek Archaic age to the early Roman principate (c.850BC - AD68) - Sources and evidence in history and archaeology an introduction to the materials and methodologies employed by historians and archaeologists.
-This course is designed to develop the critical and analytical skills required to assess pieces of evidence that are difficult to interpret and to balance those that are in conflict.
+- Greek and Roman art and architecture an overview of the chief periods and styles in Greek and Roman architecture, sculpture, painting and pottery - Introduction to Greek and Roman history an introduction to the history of Greece and Rome, from the Greek Archaic age to the early Roman principate (c.850BC - AD68) - Sources and evidence in history and archaeology an introduction to the materials and methodologies employed by historians and archaeologists